 * “Now we’re going to hear him speak!
 Always he chooses the best words.
 New, beautiful, brilliant words” “Ah, shut your big fat mouths!” “…Oh, well” “You should never meet your heroes”.

-* Feelings of lust are an odd recurring theme in this episode that never seems to pay off.
-That guy died in the teaser because he thought he was going to get lucky; Lynley promises to return later to one of the Carrionites but she’s really not interested; Shakespeare tries and fails to woo Martha, Martha tries and fails to woo the Doctor; Dolley Bailey never has that fun night with Shakespeare she wanted because she winds up dead; and Lillith is certainly flirty with her male pawns.
+* Lustful thoughts are an odd recurring theme throughout this episode that never seems to pay off.
+That guy died in the teaser because he thought he was going to get lucky; Lynley promises to return later to one of the Carrionites but she’s really not interested; Shakespeare tries and fails to woo Martha, Martha tries and fails to woo the Doctor; Dolley Bailey never has that night of fun with Shakespeare that she wanted because she winds up dead; and Lillith is certainly flirty with her male pawns.
 Basically, everyone is horny in this episode except for the Doctor.

 * “Upon this night, the work is done.
 A muse to pen Love Labor’s Won!”